ninofiliu/edu/www/resources/Forensics.notes.md

 1. Handle: identify, stop, contain the incident
 2. Recover: remove, repair, restore the victim's system
 3. Investigate: collect evidence, deduce the cause and the extent
+4. Prevent

+## Memory forensics

+1. Acquisition of a memory snapshot
+2. Locating known data structures
+3. Carving de-allocated data structures

+Available infos:

+* rootkit
+* open sockets, active connections
+* clipboard
+* caches
+* processes

+The memory acquisition problem: software-based methods are altering the system.
+Hardware-based methods are expensive and complex, plus the IOMMU sometimes prevent the access to the whole memory.

+In cold boot attacks, the memory is physically frozen so as to be preserved.
+Boot from USB allows to manipulate the memory.

+### Structures

+Known kernel structures can help identify the data, but windows source code is not always available for documentation, and linux users can modify their kernel.

+#### Processes

+In windows, each process is identified by an executive process block (EPROCESS).
+All the EPROCESSes are connected in a double-linked list.
+Processes can be hidden by removing themselves from the list.

+#### Memory

+Memory analysis requires the ability to translate virtual addresses (used by programs) into physical ones (in the dump).
+Memory is divided into pages (@memory) or frames (@disk after a swap) of 4096 bytes each.

+The virtual memory system stores such a mapping in the **page table** as **page table entries (PTEs)**.

+#### Volatility (tool)

+Memory analysis framework written in Python.
+Supports all the big OSs.
+Collection of tools implemented as plugins (python scripts that are installed simply by copying them in the plugins directory).
+50 profiles, 265 plugins.
+Allows for:

+* Image identification
+* Process listing
+* Lists the DLLs loaded by a process
+* List open networks connections
+* etc etc etc

+#### Memory analysis

+Often starts by investigating one process after another.
+Note that most malwares hides themselves by:

+* removing themselves from process lists → do a process scan, not a process listing
+* renaming themselves into system processes → do a dlllist to find where the process comes from
+* inject their whole code into the dll of a legitimate process